olmozavala/ds_health_hm_classification/README.md

-#  Automatic dectection of Pneumonia from Chest X-rays
+#  Automatic detection of Pneumonia from Chest X-rays

 In this homework we will solve a real-life problem using deep learning.
 The objective is to build a model that can automatically detect pneumonia from chest X-rays.